K-Dramas To Watch In April 2017 — What Korean Dramas Should You Check Out This Month?

 First Love Again (April 21) — Starring Myung Se Bin, Kim Seung Soo, Wang Bit Na, and Park Jung Chul, this Korean Broadcasting System (KBS) K-drama is finally coming to an end after six months on Korean television.

 Cha Do Yoon (Seung Soo) is a man who gets trapped in his first love and Lee Ha Jin (Se Bin) is a woman who erases her first love after she lost her child.
 After eight years, they meet again.
 Could their “first love again” be the one that finally keeps them together?
-We will find out as the K-dramas is coming to a close.
+We will find out as the K-drama is coming to a close.

-First Love Again will air its finale on Friday, April 21, at 7:50 p.m.
+First Love Again will air its finale on April 21, Friday, at 7:50 p.m.
 KST on KBS.
-For those who do not have access to the Korean public network, it can be viewed on OnDemandKorea depending region availability.
+For those who do not have access to the Korean public network, it can be viewed on OnDemandKorea depending on region availability.

 K-Dramas Debuting This Month